-Rowe Woods Trails is a 1.7 mile moderately trafficked loop trail located near Milford, OH that offers the chance to see wildlife and is rated as moderate.
-The trail is primarily used for hiking, walking, trail running, and birding and is accessible from April until October.
+Rowe Woods Trails is a 1.7 mile moderately trafficked loop trail located near Milford, Ohio that offers the chance to see wildlife and is rated as moderate.
+The trail is primarily used for hiking, walking, trail running, and birding and is best used from April until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Several parking areas, $9/daily or $35/annual (rotating 12 month) pass for park use.